How to Write an Abstract Before You Have Your Results

 The above abstract is a modified version of the abstract of the article entitled “Physical self-esteem of wheelchair basketball players.”
 It has the same three main parts as the first example:

-• First, Sentences 1–3 are devoted to providing the background of the study.
-Specifically, Sentences 1 and 2 describe the general topic that will be investigated, while Sentence 3 states the general problem that the author intends to explore.
+Sentences 1–3 are devoted to providing the background of the study.
+Sentences 1 and 2 describe the general topic that will be investigated, while Sentence 3 states the general problem that the author intends to explore.

-• Second, in Sentence 4, the author states the overall purpose of their study by explaining what aspect of the issue mentioned in Sentence 3 they will be tackling.
+Sentence 4 states the overall purpose of the study by explaining what aspect of the issue mentioned in Sentence 3 will be tackled.

-• Third, Sentence 5 describes the specific questions that the study will address (i.e., “Is there a correlation between physical self-esteem and global self-esteem, and which of the nine domains of the PSDQ are correlated with physical self-esteem?”).
+Sentence 5 describes the specific questions that the study will address (“Is there a correlation between physical self-esteem and global self-esteem?" and "Which of the nine domains of the PSDQ are correlated with physical self-esteem?”).
 It also lets the reader know what kind of data will be used to answer these questions (i.e., PDSQ scores).
-Notice that the authors do not state that they expect to find any correlations.
+Note that the authors do not state whether they expect to find any correlations.